ccodel/ddfw/README.md

 # DDFW - Divide and Distribute Fixed Weights
 ## Implemented by Cayden Codel, advised by Marijn Heule

 This repository contains an implementation of the "Divide and Distribute Fixed Weights" algorithm presented in the paper ["Neighbourhood Clause Weight Redistribution in Local Search for SAT"](https://www.researchgate.net/publication/29453919_Neighbourhood_Clause_Weight_Redistribution_in_Local_Search_for_SAT "DDFW paper") by Ishtaiwi, Thornton, Sattar, and Pham.
-The implemenetation in this repository differs from the original paper in that the clause weights are floating point numbers instead of integers, which allows for greater expression in the kinds of weight distribution policies available to the algorithm.
+The implementation in this repository differs from the original paper in that the clause weights are floating point numbers instead of integers, which allows for greater expression in the kinds of weight distribution policies available to the algorithm.

 ## Compilation
 To compile, simply type